IvannaNakonechna/virtual-columns-pandas-dataframe-task/README.md

-# Virtual Column in Pandas DataFrame
+# Implementation of Virtual Column in Pandas DataFrame

 > *This project contains a function `add_virtual_column` that creates a new DataFrame with a calculated column based on a string expression.*